visionmedia/masteringnode/chapters/modules.md

         return obj;
     };

-Next we will look at utilizing out new module in other libraries.
+Next we will look at utilizing our new module in other libraries.

 ## Requiring Modules